defiprime/defiprime1/solana-airdrops.md

 <h1>{{ page.h1title }}</h1>

 <section class="section-tickers">
   <p>Our approach is no bullshit airdrops on Solana.
 We don't waste our own time and don't want to waste yours.
-We list only high-quality Soalana ecosystem projects where tokens make sense and meaningful airdrops are highly likely.</p>
+We list only high-quality Solana ecosystem projects where tokens make sense and meaningful airdrops are highly likely.</p>
   <div class="container-tickers">
     <table class="table-tickers">
       <thead>